civol/HDLRuby/README.md

 end
 ```

-__Note__:
+__Notes__:

-  - `helse seq` ensures that the block of the hardware else is in sequential mode.
+  - `helse seq` ensures that the block of the hardware `else` is in blocking assignment mode.

-  - `hif(rst)` could also have been set to sequential mode as follows:
+  - `hif(rst)` could also have been set to blocking assignment mode as follows:

     ```ruby
        hif rst, seq do
           reg <= 0
        end
     ```

-  - Parallel mode can be set the same way using `par`.
+  - non-blocking mode can be set the same way using `par`.

-### Extra features for the description of behaviors
+### Extra Features for the Description of Processes

-#### Single-statement behaviors
+#### Single-Statement Processes

-It often happens that a behavior contains only one statement.
-In such a case, the description can be shortened using the `at` operator as follows:
+It often happens that a process contains only one statement.
+In such cases, the description can be shortened using the `at` operator as follows:

 ```ruby
 ( statement ).at(<list of events>)